Acacia peuce: Distribution

 Although speculated to have been widespread across central Australia during wetter climates 400,000 years ago, the population is now mostly restricted to three sites, separated by the encroaching Simpson Desert.
 In the Northern Territory, the species is restricted to the Mac Clark (Acacia peuce) Conservation Reserve which is surrounded by a pastoral lease, Andado Station.
 The other two sites are near Boulia and Birdsville in Queensland.
 The tree is found in open arid plains that usually receive less than 150 mm of rain per annum.
 They grow on shallow sand aprons overlaying gibber or clay slopes and plains and between longitudinal dunes or on alluvial flats between ephemeral watercourses.
 The soils can be saline or contain high levels of gypsum.
 The total population is approximately 76,000 individuals spread over a total area of 74000 km2 but with a total area of occupancy of only 400 km2.

 Ecology

 The tree usually occurs in pure stands in low open woodlands.
 Associated species include shrubs, such as Rhagodia, Atriplex, Grevillea stricta, Atlaya hemiglauca and Hakea leucoptera.
 It is more often found with associated grass species, such as Astrebla and Eragrostis.
 Along drainage lines it can also be found along with Eucalyptus coolabah.

+Conservation Status

+Acacia peuce is listed as "vulnerable" under the Australian Environment Protection and Biodiversity Conservation Act 1999 and Queensland Nature Conservation Act 1992.
+It is also listed as "endangered" in the Northern Territory under the Territory Parks and Wildlife Conservation Act 1976.